-I told you, I would serve you a cake as soon as my oven is back on duty.
+I promised you, I would serve you a cake as soon as my oven is back on duty.
 The service guy gave us the pleasure of his company – finally.
 I have to admit I had been miffed about this situation.
-We are in the era where anything can be delivered in between 24 hour nationwide.
-I don’t really get why it took him almost four weeks to replace a glass panel in the oven door, just because he had to order it in California.
-I wonder if he took the wagon train through the Great Plains or the donkey caravan via Mojave Desert?
+I bet almost everything can be delivered in between 24 hours nationwide.
+I don’t really get why it took him almost four weeks to replace a glass panel in the oven door.
 As soon as Mr. customer-service-guy-of-the-year arrived in my kitchen, he started raving about the cookies I gave him last time.
+I thought it was more than awkward as he mentioned his job would be easier if he could have one of them right now.
 I couldn’t resist explaining to him: no oven-no cookies, not for me and not for him.
 Can you believe this guy?

-We could have had this cake weeks earlier but it didn’t happen, so lets bury the hatchet and have a piece of cake.
-He is just a poor guy who’s wife serves him too much lentils (and who talks too much).
-Yes you learn a lot about people especially if you have them more often on the phone when your own mom, whether you want to or not.
+We could have had this cake weeks ago, but it didn’t happen, so let’s bury the hatchet and have a piece of cake.
+He is just a poor guy who’s wife serves him too many lentils (and who talks too much).
+Yes, you learn a lot about people especially, if you have them more often on the phone when your own mom, whether you want to or not.

 fall fruit streusel cake

 The bottom is a standard tart dough crust – a pâte brisée, buttery and a little flaky.
 If you have a favorite pie crust recipe, go for it, I don’t mind.
 The fruits are what you find on the market right now, some plums, lot of pears and apples.
 Topped with the streusel made with roasted nuts and a hint of cinnamon, brings my favorite fall flavors into one baking pan.

 - for the crust:

 - 250 g / 2 cups all-purpose flour

 - 50 g / ¼ cup granulated sugar